wadigzon/blazeproject/README.md

 ## content
 1. customerApi: Rest API server implemented using DropWizard
-2. customerApi/config.yaml: contains information for connection to the database
+2. customerApi/config.yaml: contains information for connecting to the database
 3. client: Web App using React JS and ag-grid (for data vizualization)

 **The mongodb database is running on the cloud I used my personal free tier at www.mongodb.com**